dodgedit/module-federation-efrei-paris/cra/README-EFREI.md

 * Develop a shared library of React components.
 * Ensure these components are reusable and modular.
+* Create a Footer and a header in the shared component app.
+Use it in both host and remote Landing page (app.js)
 2) Remote App Development (Client's View)

 * Develop a landing page using components from the Component App.